linien-org/linien/README.md

 Scripting interface
 -------------------

-In addition to the GUI, Linien can also be controlled using python scripts.
+In addition to the GUI, Linien can also be controlled using python.
 For that purpose, installation via pip is required (see above).

 Then, you should start the Linien server on your RedPitaya.
-This can be done by running the client and connecting to the device (see above).
-Alternatively, you may connect via SSH and execute `linien_start_server` on the RedPitaya.
+This can be done by running the GUI client and connecting to the device (see above).
+Alternatively, `LinienClient` has the option `autostart_server`.

 Once the server is up and running, you can connect using python:
 ```python